Tetrahedral Core in a Sea of Competing Magnetic Phases in Graphene: Model and method

-We solve the resulting mean-field equations iteratively on $L \times L$ graphene supercells with periodic boundary conditions, typically up to $L=24$ ($\mathcal{N} = 2L^2$ sites), using dense $k$-point sampling to resolve low-energy features near the vHS.
-The total filling $N_e$ is fixed, and the chemical potential $\mu$ is adjusted accordingly at each iteration.
-Convergence is achieved when local observables vary less than $10^{-7}$ between steps.} This approach also enables the construction of a $( N_e,U)$ phase diagram at low temperature, capturing both commensurate magnetic phases and interaction-induced charge inhomogeneities, including nontrivial textures beyond simple spin-density waves.
-Further numerical details and convergence tests are provided in the End Matter as well.
+This approach also enables the construction of a $( N_e,U)$ phase diagram at low temperature, capturing both commensurate magnetic phases and interaction-induced charge inhomogeneities, including nontrivial textures beyond simple spin-density waves.
+Further numerical details and convergence tests are provided in Appendix \ref{appendixC} where we tackle the importance of a precise $k$-grid, especially for low $U$.
+We also establish that even with many $k$-points $N_k$, it is possible to get stuck in metastable states which proves the need for repeated computations starting from different initial states.